Why are more therapists refusing to take insurance?

 I’ve even had the experience of insurance companies saying that a client had coverage, only to come back later and say that the client didn’t have coverage, and now the client owed hundreds, if not thousands, of dollars they hadn’t anticipated paying.

-On top of the frustration of delays, there’s the frustration of troubleshooting the delays.
-Calling these insurance companies over the phone feels like being in purgatory; you must know how to navigate the different automated parts of the call, which can hang up on you if you choose the wrong option; you must patiently explain, and re-explain, the issue to multiple agents; and you must not tear your hair out, when different departments re-route you to other departments, and each agent contradicts what the previous agent told you.
+Of course, when these delays and denials happen, the therapist is responsible for resolving them with the insurance companies - and the only way to do that, typically, is over the phone.
+And calling these insurance companies over the phone feels like being in purgatory; you’re forced through automated parts of the call, where the robot-voice hangs up on you if you choose the wrong option; you must patiently explain, and re-explain, the issue to multiple insurance agents; and you must not tear your hair out, when different departments re-route you to other departments, and each agent contradicts what the previous agent told you.
+I once spent 2 hours being re-routed to different agents, for information that was just 30 seconds’ worth of conversation.

-3) Rest, resources, and sustainability are much harder when your caseload is primarily insurance clients.
+3) Consistent rest, resources, and sustainability are much harder to maintain, when your caseload is primarily insurance clients.

-In order for me to cover my business costs of ~$3000 per month (higher for fully in-office therapists), match the cost of living where I am, and earn an income worthy of my experience level, I would need to see at least 20 clients per week, to make $60,000 before taxes.
+In order for me to cover my business costs of ~$3000 per month (includes business costs, higher for fully in-office therapists), match the cost of living where I am, and earn an income worthy of my experience level, I would need to see at least 20 clients per week, to make $60,000 before taxes.
 Keep in mind that California has the highest income tax out of all of the states, and taxes are even more burdensome for businessowners (aka private/group practice owners).

 So what does this mean for a therapist who does accept insurance?

-My annual income would be lower, for double the work, than it would be with private pay.
+My annual income is lower, for double the work, than it would be with private pay.

-My compensation would be unpredictable, given how long insurance takes to reimburse me.
+My compensation is unpredictable, given how long insurance takes to reimburse me.

 I would need to fill up each weekday with 4-5 clients minimum, which often means less rescheduling flexibility, less rest, and more risk for burnout.

-Now, let’s look at things from the perspective of a therapist who does not accept insurance.
+Now, let’s say I’m a therapist who does not accept insurance.

-If I only accepted private-pay clients, and I was on the lower end of $175 per session, I would only need to see 12 clients to make the same amount of money per year (plus a little extra).
+If I only accepted private-pay clients, and I was on the lower end of $175 per session, I would only need to see 12 clients to make the same compensation per year, +a little extra.

 On top of that:

-I never have to worry about ending abruptly with a client, due to my not taking insurance anymore.
+I don’t worry about ending abruptly with a client, due to insurance disruptions.

 I don’t live in fear or anxiety of what’s going to go wrong with insurance companies.